analogdevicesinc/ai8x-training/README.md

 ### Prerequisites

-This software requires PyTorch. *For TensorFlow / Keras, please use the `develop-tf` branch.*
+This software requires PyTorch. *TensorFlow / Keras support is deprecated.*

 PyTorch operating system and hardware support are constantly evolving.
 This document does not cover all possible combinations of operating system and hardware.
 Instead, this document describes how to install PyTorch on one officially supported platform.